suncoast-devs/handbook/lessons/react-intro/index.md

 # Components

-One of the main idea of React is the concept of composing your web application from components.
+One of the main ideas of React is the concept of composing your web application from components.
 A component in React is a combination of state and behavior that serve to render elements to the DOM.

-When learning HTML and CSS we decomposed our user interface into blocks and groups of elements for the purpose of organizing and then styling the content of the page.
+When learning HTML and CSS we decomposed our user interface into blocks and groups of elements to organize and then style the content of the page.
 The same is true of React Components.
 We can now also look at our pages as collections of React Components.
 Each of these components can be reused which will help us reduce code.

 ## Class versus Function components

 We will begin by looking at `class` based React Components.
-In a future lesson we will be looking at `function` based components.
+In a future lesson, we will be looking at `function` based components.
 These are the two current ways to create React Components. `class` components were introduced first and you will see most documentation relate to this style.
 However, the React team,